wp-plugins/ewww-image-optimizer/readme.txt

 * First release (forked from CW Image Optimizer)

 == Upgrade Notice ==

+= 1.7.2 =
+* Optimize More table format has changed, make sure to visit Optimize More and Convert your table immediately after upgrade if you are running it in scheduled mode.

 = 1.7.0 =
 * More third-party plugins supported via custom paths, and the Optimize More tool (which can also run via cron now).
 Also check out new screencasts on the Installation page.